securenai/markdoc-starter/pages/index.md

 # Full Next.js example

+(This is an example of the first hierarchy tier).

 {% callout %}
 This is a full-featured boilerplate for a creating a documentation website using Markdoc and Next.js.
 {% /callout %}